Skip to main content

 The big switch off is changing your telephone service

-The UK's phone network will be completely overhauled by 2025 and the traditional phone line will no longer be available.
+The majority of the UK's phone network will be overhauled by 2027 and the traditional phone line will no longer be available.

 Large numbers of people in the UK still have a landline for calls, but for many years that number has been falling.
 Most of us now prefer to use our mobiles, and just use a landline for broadband.
 Openreach, who install and maintain the majority of the lines in the country has been planning major upgrades to the dated telecoms infrastructure for some time.